willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/7-github-org.md

 ## Create a New GitHub Repository

-We already have a pipeline configuration repository that has our Pipeline Template, pipeline configuration file, and pipeline libraries as well as a repository that represents an application using Gradle.
+We already have a Pipeline Configuration repository that has our Pipeline Template, Pipeline Configuration file, and Pipeline Libraries as well as a repository that represents an application using Gradle.

 Follow the same procedure as before when creating the gradle application's repository to create a Maven application repository named `jte-the-basics-app-maven`.

 ## Modify the Pipeline Configurations

-Now that there are multiple applications with some configurations that are common and some configurations that are unique, we need to introduce the concept of pipeline configuration aggregation.
+Now that there are multiple applications with some configurations that are common and some configurations that are unique, we need to introduce the concept of Pipeline Configuration aggregation.

 ### Modify the Governance Tier Configuration File

-We need to edit the pipeline configuration file (`pipeline_config.groovy`) we created earlier to represent the *common* configurations that will be applied to both apps and explicitly *allow* these applications to add their own configurations.
+We need to edit the Pipeline Configuration file (`pipeline_config.groovy`) we created earlier to represent the *common* configurations that will be applied to both apps and explicitly *allow* these applications to add their own configurations.

 Update the `pipeline_config.groovy` file in your library repository to this: